innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 ```

 <!-- #region activity=true -->
-### Optional Activity
+### Optional activity

 How do the position counts vary for each wheel if the robot is driving forwards in a gentle curve, or a tight turn?

 For example, we might create such turns using the following steering commands: